 Steps To Get Tested For COVID-19 Antibodies

-- Visit your nearest MD Now location*—no appointment necessary*Non-COVID-19 designated clinics only
+- Locate your nearest MD Now clinic

-- We will take a blood sample
+- One of our providers will perform a brief medical evaluation and take a blood sample

 Online check-ins are a great way to let us know you are on your way.
 We will do our best to see you at your check in time, but patients with more emergent needs will require immediate treatment.